Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 1. Shining Bright

-5. An Early Night
+5. Up All Night

 8. The Daffodil

-11. Happy New Year
+11. The Original New Year

 15. Heart Health

-20. Plenty of Ram
+20. The Ram

 FAQs

-What is the Rarest Month to be Born In?
+What Is the Rarest Month To Be Born In?

 What Does a March Birthday Symbolize?